Director of Environmental Affairs

-Master’s Degree in Environmental Science, Industrial Health or Biological Science.
+Bachelor’s degree in Environmental Science, Industrial Health or Biological Science, Master’s degree preferred.

-Minimum of 8 years of professional experience, at least 4 years working in the planning, development and implementation of corporate-wide environmental compliance and training programs.
+8+ years of professional experience, at least four years working in the planning, development and implementation of corporate-wide environmental compliance and training programs.

 Education and experience must clearly show the existence of specialized knowledge in three or more of the following specialties: air quality, wastewater, hazardous materials, hazardous waste, pesticide safety, site remediation, underground storage tanks regulations, and emergency response.